armaber/articles/KsCategory/cancelled.md

 }
 ```

-With spare time available, a target machine was set up.
-The problem replicates both
-on *Windows 10* and *11*, as initially reported.
+The problem replicates on *Windows 10* and *11* targets, as initially reported.

+`usbvideo.sys` has its private symbols stripped.
+It is not possible to decode the WPP logs.
+*Microsoft-Windows-USBVideo* provider yields no results.

 Let's look at CreateFile/CloseHandle call graph in kernel mode.
 First, **IRP_MJ_CLOSE**: